Galapagos AdventureTwo departure dates available

 ISABELALos Túneles, Las Tintoreras & more

 Welcome to Ecuador!
-We recommend that you arrive by the evening of the 6th in order to rest before tomorrow’s early morning flight to the Galapagos.
-Your hotel night on December 6th is not included, in order to give you more options of where to stay in the area (we’ll give recommendations!)
+We recommend that you arrive by the evening of November 26th (first trip) or December 8th (second trip) in order to rest before tomorrow’s early morning flight to the Galapagos.
+Your hotel night in Quito is not included, in order to give you more options of where to stay in the area (we’ll give recommendations!)

-Your trip officially begins on the 7th as you fly to the Galapagos on a jet (via Guayaquil, Ecuador; 40-minute flight to Guayaquil, 40-minute wait on the same plane, then 90-minute flight to the Galapagos; this flight is included on your journey).
+Your trip officially begins on November 27th or December 9th as you fly to the Galapagos on a jet (via Guayaquil, Ecuador; 40-minute flight to Guayaquil, 40-minute wait on the same plane, then 90-minute flight to the Galapagos; this flight is included on your journey).
 We’ll welcome you at Baltra airport and we’ll hop over to the island of Isabela on our 30-minute charter flight!

 We’ll spend 5 nights on Isabela, our favorite island in the Galapagos (although it sure is difficult to choose a favorite!)
 Isabela’s main town, Puerto Villamil, is a quiet, charming town full of friendly faces and fresh seafood.
 There are plenty of cafes to enjoy meals, snacks, and even sunset cocktails.
 This island is a guest favorite year after year.